 If you claim a deduction of over \$5,000 for a noncash charitable contribution, you must have the CWA, earlier, obtain a qualified written appraisal of the donated property from a qualified appraiser, and complete Form 8283.
 A qualified appraisal is not required for contributions of qualified vehicles for which you obtain a CWA, certain inventory, publicly traded securities, or certain intellectual property.
-See Deductions of More Than \$5,000 in Pub.
-561 for more information.
+See Deductions More Than \$5,000 in Publication 561 for more information.
+Note: Digital assets are not publicly traded securities for the purposes of Form 8283, unless the digital asset is publicly traded stock or indebtedness.
+If the value of the digital asset exceeds \$5,000, appraisal requirements will apply.